vanAkim/IBM.Data.Science.Professional.Certificate/9-Capstone_Project/FinalProject/README.md

 The report is embedded in this README file, named as such to get better readability on Github repository page.

-The full analysis and python code can be viewed in the (Jupyter notebook)[https://github.com/vanAkim/IBM_Data_Science_Professional_Certificate/blob/main/9-Capstone_Project/FinalProject/Culture%20venues%20clustering%20in%20Toulouse.ipynb].
+The full analysis and python code can be viewed in the [Jupyter notebook](https://github.com/vanAkim/IBM_Data_Science_Professional_Certificate/blob/main/9-Capstone_Project/FinalProject/Culture%20venues%20clustering%20in%20Toulouse.ipynb).

 ## Synopsis